 7. To ensure fairness amongst contestants participating in a contest with a 5,000 song submission limit, an entrant may enter a maximum of 5 songs.
 Entry fees are non-refundable under any circumstances.

-8. The final closing date for song submissions is 31st July 2023, or when 5,000 song submissions have been received.
+8. The final closing date for entries will be when 5,000 song submissions have been received.
 The winner will be announced 60 days from this date.

 9. Song submissions are to be entered online via this website in mp3 or m4a file formats, with a maximum file size of 15mb.
 Alternatively, entrants may provide URL links to their songs hosted on platforms including, but not limited to, SoundCloud, Youtube or Reverbnation.
 Only valid URL links will be accepted and song access must be set to 'public' (not requiring a password).
 Entrants must carefully check audio files before submission or URL links.
 If an audio file received does not play due to an error or the URL link provided is incorrect, the submission will be disqualified.
 For non-English songs, the original language and an English translated version of the lyrics are required and must be uploaded at the time of the song submission.